The0winner0/Golang-Interpreter/README.md

-This project is inspired by and adapted from the Java implementation of the Lox interpreter by Robert Nystrom.
+This project is inspired by and adapted from the [Java implementation of the Lox interpreter](https://github.com/munificent/craftinginterpreters/tree/master/java/com/craftinginterpreters/lox) from the book *"Crafting Interpreters"* by Robert Nystrom.
 The provided framework was re-engineered to support the syntax and features of a subset of the GoLang language.

 # GoLang Interpreter in Java